andreeaiosip/click-a-book/README.md

 Go to [click-a-book](https://github.com/andreeaiosip/click-a-book#click-a-bookhttpclick-a-bookherokuappcom)

-Click on green button on the left with 'code' and  an arrow on it
+Click on green button on the right with 'code' and  an arrow on it

 *Option 1*